Bulk loading data to Azure SQL

 bcp export in azure sql database

-In this way, you can use the BCP utility to export data into a file.
+This way, you can export data into a file using the BCP utility.

 Also. check: Backup Azure database to local SQL Server